Game Boy · Role-playing

 Tricks & Tales

-Akitoshi Kawazu, the game's director, specifically designed it to be completable in 6–8 hours — the duration of a flight from Narita Airport to Honolulu.
+Akitoshi Kawazu specifically designed the game to be completable in 6–8 hours — the duration of a flight from Narita Airport to Honolulu — so that a player could finish it on a long journey.
 Square originally planned to title the Western release 'The Great Warrior Saga' before changing it to 'The Final Fantasy Legend' for brand recognition.
 Pokémon creator Satoshi Tajiri cited this game as a direct influence on his decision to make games for Game Boy.
-Nobuo Uematsu is the sole composer — unlike the other SaGa games, which he shared or didn't score at all.
+Nobuo Uematsu is the sole composer — unlike every other SaGa title, which he either shared or did not score at all.
+Uematsu later described composing for the Game Boy's three-tone-plus-noise hardware as a distinct challenge, requiring him to make music that could hold attention without the texture he could achieve on Famicom.

 Collector's Guide